Wacom-Developer/wacom-device-kit-windows/Wintab TiltTest/GETTING-STARTED.md

 ```

 ## Install the Wacom tablet driver and verify tablet operation
 In order to run a sample application, it is necessary to install a Wacom tablet driver, which installs the necessary runtime components that support Wintab.
-The latest driver can be obtained from the Wacom driver support web page at: https://www.wacom.com/support/product-support/drivers
+The driver can be found at: https://www.wacom.com/support/product-support/drivers.

 Once the driver has been installed, and you have rebooted your system, check your tablet driver installation by doing the following:

 1. Attach a supported Wacom tablet
-1. Open the Wacom Tablet Properties application (Wacom Tablet → Wacom Tablet Properties from the Start Menu) to confirm your tablet is recognized
+1. Open the Wacom Tablet Properties application (from the Start Menu, go to Wacom Tablet > Wacom Tablet Properties) to confirm your tablet is recognized
 1. Use stylus on tablet to verify functionality
 1. If all of the above checks out, proceed to the next section to build/run the sample application.